 These UK-registered organisations, Exeter Ethiopia Link and School Club Zambia UK will receive SCCF grants of up to £50,000, to help them to address the UN Global Goal 4 (Quality Education) in particular.

-Exeter Ethiopia Link: Improving reading in 20 schools in western Ethiopia
+Exeter Ethiopia Link (link to charity’s website, opens in a new window): Improving reading in 20 schools in western Ethiopia

 This is the second SCCF grant awarded to this grassroots charity, and this project will be supporting 20 schools serving the most marginalised children in rural Ethiopia.